Lott Leadership for Rising 9th Graders

 PARENT SAFETY CONCERN:

 The selected participants are sent a set of age–appropriate rules, and both parents and students must sign and agree to the rules.
 The only punishment for breach of rules is dismissal from the program.
-Administrators, teachers and counselors monitor the students 24 hours a day, and the residence hall where they are housed is secure.
+Administrators, teachers and counselors monitor the students, and the residence hall where they are housed is secure.

 Once a student is accepted to the program, a non-refundable $125 registration fee is required to reserve their position in the program.
 The remaining cost of the program is $500 (this amount is in addition to the registration fee).
 Students are strongly encouraged to fundraise the required funds themselves rather than pay out of pocket.
 This is a leadership building exercise that is part of the program experience.
 An individual’s financial situation should not be a deterrent to applying to and successful completion of the program.
 No other scholarships or financial aid is available.

 In addition to the above costs, students are responsible for some simple school supplies, weekend meals, snacks, and miscellaneous spending money.
 Remaining costs of the program, including on campus housing, a week-day meal plan, travel costs, etc., are covered by the Lott Leadership Institute.